butlfrazp/MusicGenerator/Readme.md

 ## Running the project

+### Install Requirements

+Activate your python virtual environment and then install the requirements by running `pip install -r requirements.txt`

 ### Creating the dataset

 To get the dataset run `./scripts/create_dataset.sh`.

 ### Training the model

-To train the model run `python -m main`
+To train the model run `python -m main`.

+If you do this on your local machine it will take ~2.5 hours.

+### Generating Music

+Once you have a trained model to use run `python sample_generator/base_model_sample_generator.py` to generate music.

 ## Helpful links